 The bill was reintroduced by Senators Roger Marshall (R-KS) and Dick Durbin (D-IL) in the Senate, and by Representatives Lance Gooden (R-TX) and Zoe Lofgren (D-CA) in the House.

-The reintroduction comes after President Trump posted his support for the Credit Card Competition Act: “Everyone should support great Republican Senator Roger Marshall’s Credit Card Competition Act, in order to stop the out of control Swipe Fee ripoff,” the President shared on social media.
+The reintroduction comes after President Trump posted his support for the Credit Card Competition Act on social media, writing: “Everyone should support great Republican Senator Roger Marshall’s Credit Card Competition Act, in order to stop the out of control Swipe Fee ripoff."

 NACS has long encouraged passing the CCCA and responded to the President’s post on X: “Thank you, Mr. President, for supporting Main Street and its customers.
 We now need Congress to pass the Credit Card Competition Act.”